-Acceptance of gift aid requires that you both accept of our admission offer and that you withdraw from all other schools where you have been admitted.
-You need not withdraw from schools where you have not yet received a final decision (i.e., you remain on a wait list).
+Acceptance of gift aid requires that you both accept our admission offer and that you withdraw from all other schools where you have been admitted.
+We do not require that you withdraw from schools where you have not yet received a final admissions decision, for example, if you remain on a waitlist.
 In practice, we find that the process works best if you simply communicate with us what your situation is and request a deadline extension should you feel you need one.
 Extensions are not guaranteed, but we do want you to make as fully informed a decision about where to attend law school as possible.
 In fairness to all other award candidates who may be waiting for a decision or for more funds to become available, we ask that you respect this requirement.

-Questions about responding to a gift aid offer should be directed via email to Kristin Theis-Alvarez, Director of Outreach and Recruitment, firstname.lastname@example.org
+Questions about responding to a gift aid offer should be directed via email to Admissions at email@example.com.

 Gift aid is considered a financial aid resource and may reduce your need to borrow loans.
-The totality of any grants, scholarships, fellowships, loans, and work study compose your “financial aid package.”
-If you have any questions about your overall aid package you should review the How to Apply section of the financial aid website (Entering student checklists and timeline) or contact the Berkeley Law financial aid office at email@example.com
+The totality of any grants, scholarships, fellowships, loans, and work-study compose your “financial aid package.”
+If you have any questions about your overall aid package you should review the How to Apply section of the financial aid website (Entering student checklists and timeline) and review communications sent from the Berkeley Law Admissions Office.
+If you have questions that are unanswered, feel free to contact the Berkeley Law financial aid office at firstname.lastname@example.org.

-Requests for admission deferments must be directed to the Dean of Admissions and are entirely separate from requests for a scholarship deferment.
+Requests for admission deferments must be directed to the Office of J.D.
+Admissions.
 In general, gift aid deferments are rare and depend on the nature of the request and the circumstances that require it.
-If you have been offered gift aid and are requesting deferment from the Dean of Admissions, then you must also make a separate request to the Scholarship Committee before the response deadline of your gift aid.
-An approved deferment from one side does not guarantee the same from the other.
-Questions about deferring gift aid can be directed via email to Kristin Theis-Alvarez, firstname.lastname@example.org
+If you have been offered gift aid and are requesting deferment, please contact the admissions office.